The Stranglers: Zionist Strategies of Conquest

 It was formally recognized by the State of Israel in 1995.
 In 2013, its residents are still not allowed to build permanent structures since the town of Carmiel and the Regional Council Misgav are fighting among themselves against jurisdiction over the Bedouin neighborhood.
 In contrast to the Hawald family, Q’mana has detailed construction plans; yet, they are refused over jurisdiction claims.
 Misgav claims that their approval is under the jurisdiction of Carmiel; the latter claims the opposite.
 “Tricking them is so easy,” the weasel said at the corporation seasonal meeting.

-Posted by Roi Tov on March 8, 2013, With 1687 Reads Filed under Of Interest.
+Posted by Roi Tov on March 8, 2013, With 1689 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.